dotnet/wpf/README.md

 All WPF features are available on .NET Core 3, but some .NET Framework features (such as remoting or AppDomains) are not supported.
 See [**insert some link to .NET Core docs**](http://msdn.microsoft.com) for more info

+# Known issues
+* WPF relies on the VCRuntime redistributable package.
+For this initial release, you will need to install the VCRuntime redistributable on any machines where you want WPF applications to run.
+You can [follow this issue in /dotnet/core-setup](https://github.com/dotnet/core-sdk/issues/160#issuecomment-440103176) for more information.
+* There is currently no XAML Designer support for WPF on .NET Core.
+If you wantto use the XAML Designer, you will need to do that in the context of a .NET Framework (Desktop) project.

 # How to build the code
 Currently, this repo only contains the `System.XAML` assembly and its related tests.
 It is not sufficient to build a complete version of WPF.